-These chocolate orange muffins are vegan, incredibly moist and delicious!
-The perfect healthy chocolatey pick-me-up, with a little orange twist.
+These vegan chocolate orange muffins are incredibly moist and delicious!
+Made with wholesome ingredients like whole wheat flour and tahini.

 These chocolate orange muffins came about as I was standing in my kitchen surrounded by 50 oranges, not sure what to do with all of them.
-(My family has an orange tree and I love it, but some days I just don’t feel like eating 10 oranges for breakfast.)
-I was also craving chocolate (duh) and that’s when I remembered that chocolate orange is a legit combo and is really freaking delicious!
+(My family has an orange tree and I love it, but there’s a limit to how many oranges I can eat in one day.)
+I was also craving chocolate and that’s when I remembered that chocolate orange is a legit combo and is really delicious!

 These chocolate orange muffins require 11 plant-based ingredients:

 - ground flaxseed: sub with ground chia seeds

 - soy milk: sub other plant-based milks, but soy is creamiest!

 - oranges: I love using fresh oranges for this recipe, but you can use orange juice and omit the zest if necessary

 - whole wheat pastry flour: sub with all purpose flour, or a gluten-free all purpose flour

 - cocoa powder